Introduction

 We can associate existing Rules to Forms in the same model.
 For this example, let's associate the Calculate Travel Expense SQL Rule with the Travel Expense Form.

-Step 3.
-Check the On Post box if you want the Rule to run automatically when users Post the Plan.
+5. Select the On Post box if you want the Rule to run automatically when users Post the Plan.
 The Hide box will remove it from the list of available Rules that users can run manually.

 If we didn't select the On Post option, we could have also accessed our Rule manually by adding a Dashboard Rule Component, or by un-checking the Hide option and right-clicking on the Form.